 The Federal Direct PLUS program is a popular financing option for parents of undergraduate students and/or independent graduate students.

-- Borrow any loan amount up to the total cost of attendance determined by Chestnut Hill College, less any awarded financial aid.
+- Borrow any loan amount up to the total cost of attendance determined by Chestnut Hill College.

 - A credit check is conducted when you begin the loan application process.